afragen/github-updater-support/readme.txt

 ## Description

 This plugin bypasses the WP-Cron updating normally used by GitHub Updater.
-Additionally it installs and activates the [Query Monitor](https://wordpress.org/plugins/query-monitor/) plugin to aid in debugging and troubleshooting.
+Additionally it installs and activates the [WP Debugging](https://github.com/afragen/wp-debugging) plugin to aid in debugging and troubleshooting.

 ## Development